The article is relevant for clients who are going to upgrade the FIXEdge to version 6.0 and higher.

-In case you have several sessions that use the same schedule, you may assign one schedule to several sessions.
+In case you have several sessions which that use the same schedule, you may assign one schedule to several sessions.

 If we use DefaultSchedule defined above, we can assign it to several sessions (say, TestFIXAcceptor1 and TestFIXAcceptor2) in the following way: